mutisyag/ozone/doc/workflow.md

 The description below covers all possible states during the submission process, together with entry conditions, possible transitions and remarks.

-The ORS will be able to show at any time what the Party has submitted and what were the changes done by the Secretariat afterwards – including minor corrections.
+The ORS will be able to show at any time what the Party has submitted and what were the changes done by the Secretariat afterwards.

 The process of computing derived data from a submission (by the Ozone Secretariat) is outside the scope of this document and will be detailed somewhere else.
 This process only starts once a submission has been Finalized.

-__TODO EDW - is the below section OK?__
 ## Common terminology
 - ORS - the Ozone Reporting System
-- Submission - a collection of data, possibly having several versions, for a certain Party-Reporting Period-Reporting Obligation combination.
-Each such combination can have one submission, but several versions.
+- Version - a specific version of reported data, permanently saved within the ORS, for a specific Party-Reporting Period-Reporting Obligation combination.
+Any such combination can have several versions, which can be created by both Secretariat and Party users.
-- Version - a specific version of reported data.
-A version is tied to one specific submission (see below for details).

 ## Versioning of submissions

 The ORS shall implement versioning of reported data, meaning that whenever a set of data is submitted, a copy of it is kept in the archive.
 We will refer to these copies as _versions_ and the term should be understood as a version of the reported data at a particular point in time.

 Once a _version_ is created, __the data__ within it __never changes__.
-Any permanent change (done both by Party and Secretariat users) starting from the data within a _version_ will result in a __new version__.
+Any permanent change (done both by Party and Secretariat users) to the data within a _version_ will result in a __new version__, no matter how small the data change is.

-However, a specific version's state and flags can change - and these changes will be audited/recorded by the ORS.
+However, a specific version's state and flags can change, which will __not__ trigger the creation of a new version.
+These changes will be audited/recorded by the ORS.

 Each version can be viewed and manipulated independently.